Open-Technology-Foundation/md2ansi/README.md

 ### DESCRIPTION

-Print formatted ANSI output to terminal from Markdown file.md.
+Print formatted ANSI output to terminal from Markdown file.md or Markdown input stream.

+`md2ansi` is 100% core `Bash`.

 `md2ansi` converts Markdown streams into a terminal representation using ANSI escape sequences for formatting.
 It defines various ANSI color codes for different Markdown elements such as code blocks, tables, headers, blockquotes, italics, bold, strikethrough, inline code, and lists.

-* ANSI Colour Palette: This section defines variables for different ANSI color codes used for formatting Markdown elements.

 * Code Blocks: Detects code block markers (lines starting with "\u0060\u0060\u0060") and applies the appropriate formatting to display the code block content.